xanderman/hogwarts-battle/README.md

 $ python game.py N HERO [HERO ...]
 ```

-Currently supported values of N are 1-5 (I'm working on games 6 and 7).
+Currently supported values of N are 1-6 (I'm working on game 7).
+Currently
-Currently supported values of HERO are Hermione, Ron, Harry, Neville, Ginny,
+supported values of HERO are Hermione, Ron, Harry, Neville, Ginny, Luna.
+The
-Luna.
-The game will run with only one hero, but the rules really aren't
+game will run with only one hero, but the rules really aren't designed for
-designed for that, so YMMV.
-Currently only supports up to 4 heroes -- there's
+that, so YMMV.
+Currently only supports up to 4 heroes -- there's just no room
-just no room on the screen for a 5th.
+on the screen for more.

 ## Gameplay
 I will not explain the rules of the game here.
 If you've never played the game